smash.default_optimize_options#

 optimize_optionsdict[str, Any]

 Dictionary containing optimization options for fine-tuning the optimization process.
 The specific keys returned depend on the chosen mapping and optimizer.
-This dictionary can be directly pass to the optimize_options argument of the optimize method optimize (or Model.optimize).
+This dictionary can be directly passed to the optimize_options argument of the optimize (or Model.optimize) method.

 Examples